“And let us run with endurance the race God has set before us.”

 We belong together.
 We simply can’t run solo anymore.
 Mental illness (as well as a physical illness) has a strong tendency to isolate.
 We find ourselves alone, far more than what is healthy.
 We make excuses, far more than is appropriate.
 We determine to advance, or to just ‘give up’ without affecting the other runners.

 At times we must ‘gear down’ if we are to run with others.
 We must stop thinking ‘me’ and start thinking ‘you’.
 This so militates against our personal preferences.
 We don’t want to give up our own quest for glory.
-We ascribe to the virtue of the ‘first gets the best.’
-But at other times we must speed up to keep the pace.
+We still ascribe to the virtue of the ‘first gets the best.’
+But at other times an inner voice insists we must speed up to keep the pace.

-There is nothing in the scriptures about ‘going it alone.’
+Yet there is nothing in the scriptures about ‘going it alone.’
 There is nothing that would suggest this.
 Yes, there are individuals, and yes they stand out.
-But the glacial mass is toward a corporate understanding of the truth, we will arrive together, with one another.
+But the glacial mass is toward a corporate understanding of the truth– that we will arrive together (carrying one another into Church.)

 I would simply suggest that we become aware of our brother and sister who are trying to run next to us.
 They are working so hard to keep pace.
 Some even limp trying to keep up.
 We can’t ‘blow them off.’
 We realize that we’re linked with them.
 We can’t turn away from that.
 When we do cross the finish line, it will be together.